YaelBenShalom/Mobile-Manipulation/README.md

 ## Overview

 This project is the final project in the course [ME-449 - Robotic Manipulation](http://hades.mech.northwestern.edu/index.php/ME_449_Robotic_Manipulation).
-In this project I wrote a software that plans a trajectory for the end-effector of the youBot mobile manipulator, performs odometry as the chassis moves, and performs feedback control to drive the youBot to pick up a block at a specified location, carry it to a desired location, and put it down in the V-REP simulation softwarw.
+In this project I wrote a software that plans a trajectory for the end-effector of the youBot mobile manipulator, performs odometry as the chassis moves, and performs feedback control to drive the youBot to pick up a block at a specified location, carry it to a desired location, and put it down in the V-REP simulation softwarw.<br>
 The projects description can be found [here](http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone#Milestone_1:_youBot_Kinematics_Simulator_and_csv_Output).

 The projects covers the following topics:<br>